Contact information

 • May sound “boring” to casual listeners

-Music producers, critical listeners, and anyone who values accuracy over excitement in their audio reproduction.
+Best For: Music producers, critical listeners, and anyone valuing accuracy over artificial enhancement.

 #4 OneOdio A70

-The OneOdio A70 proves that wired connections still matter for sound quality.
-In fact, these headphones deliver natural, spacious sound that rivals models costing twice as much.
-Moreover, the 50mm drivers provide excellent soundstage and instrument separation.
+The OneOdio A70 proves that wired connections still matter for sound quality among the best budget headphones.
+These deliver natural, spacious sound that rivals models costing twice as much.
+The 50mm drivers provide excellent soundstage and instrument separation that wireless compression often diminishes.

 Pros